franckXu/blog-1/_sources/2017/02/20/memory-management.rst.txt

     }
     // bar.foo is now a dangling pointer since Foo was freed

-The above example used a pointer for simplicity, since a reference (``Foo&``) needs to be bound at construction time, but same applies for references: once an object gets freed, references and non-owning pointers to it are left dangling.
+The above example used a pointer for simplicity, since a ``&`` reference (``Foo&``) needs to be bound at construction time, but same applies for that type of reference: once an object gets freed, & references and non-owning pointers to it are left dangling.
 On the other hand, this does not compile in Rust:

 .. code-block:: rust